-Patients with MS suffer from many comorbidities, including fatigue, depression, pain, bowel and bladder dysfunction, sexual dysfunction and balance and gait difficulties.
+Patients with MS suffer from many comorbidities, including fatigue, depression, pain, bowel and bladder dysfunction, sexual dysfunction, and balance and gait difficulties.
 A variety of therapies targeted specifically at these symptoms have been evaluated, and in some cases, have shown efficacy in ameliorating these symptoms.
-As these pharmacological or non-pharmacological interventions have the potential to improve the quality of life of patients with MS, they should be considered and offered to MS patients on a regular basis.
+As these pharmacologic or nonpharmacologic interventions have the potential to improve the quality of life of patients with MS, they should be considered and offered to MS patients on a regular basis.